Cox repurchases Ohio papers, continues daily paper printing - WHIZ News

 DAYTON, Ohio (AP) — Cox Enterprises Inc. said Monday it has repurchased its three Ohio newspapers, allowing daily print publication to continue.

 Printing seven days a week was in danger after the company sold its properties to Apollo Global Management last year.
-The Federal Communications Commission has said Apollo could buy Cox’s TV stations only if it stopped publishing a daily paper in the Dayton market.
+The Federal Communications Commission had said Apollo could buy Atlanta-based Cox’s TV stations only if it stopped publishing a daily newspaper in the Dayton market.

 The decision was the best possible outcome for the newspapers, said Jana Collier, interim operations leader for the Ohio newspapers, according to the Dayton Daily News.